bryandeagle/blog/content/posts/tls-ssl-certificates.md

 ## Introduction

-In this article, I'll discuss TLS/SSL certificates.
+In this post, I'll discuss TLS/SSL certificates.
 To learn more than just the theory, I'll be acting as my own Certificate Authority, which will allow me to generate all the required files for TLS/SSL communication.

 ## What is SSL/TLS?